 We are issuing all customers with guidance on the actions our household goods moving crews (and where appropriate our other personnel who visit customer sites, e.g. move consultants) will be taking on site at their properties where these moves must take place.
 We are asking for their support in facilitating these measures that aim to protect themselves and our crews.
 This guidance includes:

 - Ensuring the property and effects are clean and safe to enter.

 - Informing us in advance if anyone in the household has symptoms of Covid-19 or is in a high risk category.

 - Ensuring only one customer representative is present on site as well as maintaining safe distance, wearing a face mask/covering and ensuring pets are safely contained in a separate area.

 - Providing hand washing facilities and refraining from offering refreshments.

 We are offering alternative remote pre-move surveys by video, phone or online inventory where appropriate to reduce the need to visit customers’ homes in person.

 You can still request an in person pre-move survey if this is not suitable for you.
 Our Move Consultants will follow the ‘safe mover code’ guidelines set out above whenever visiting your home in person.

 We understand many customers have been able to postpone their moves for a date when all parties are ready and so may not have an urgent requirement.
-We believe there will be high demand once restrictions are lifted and would be pleased to help you plan for your move so you’re all organised as soon as you're ready to move.
+If you would like to get ahead with plans so you are ready to move as soon as you are able, we would be pleased to help you plan for your move so you’re all organised.
 We can arrange: